yudhisteer/Google-Playstore-App-Analytics/README.md

 ## 5. Analysis of Size and Price of Apps

-For size, if the mobile app is too large, it may be difficult and/or expensive for users to download.
-Lengthy download times could turn users off before they even experience your mobile app.
-Plus, each user's device has a finite amount of disk space.
-For price, some users expect their apps to be free or inexpensive.
+If the size of your mobile app is too large, it may be an issue for the users to download it.
+Even the time taken to download an app could turn users off before they even experience your mobile app.
+Moreover, user's will have a finite amount of space on their device.
+They will use it carefully before considering downloading an app.
+Another factor affecting the download of an app is price.
+User's expect an app to be free or low-priced.
 These problems compound if the developing world is part of your target market; especially due to internet speeds, earning power and exchange rates.

 The analysis that follows will answer our research qurstions we postulated before starting the project.